Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/3-5-inch-HD.md

 2. Right click on the device in the left navigation sidebar
 3. Select eject
 4. Press on the button of the Floppy USB Drive to eject the disk
-5. Go back to step 3 using a new floppy